On reduction of differential inclusions and Lyapunov stability: Abstract

 \section{Abstract}

-In this paper, locally Lipschitz regular functions are utilized to identify and remove infeasible directions from differential inclusions.
-The resulting reduced differential inclusion is point-wise smaller (in the sense of set containment) than the original differential inclusion.
-The reduced inclusion is utilized to develop a generalized notion of a derivative for locally Lipschitz candidate Lyapunov functions in the direction(s) of a set-valued map.
-The developed generalized derivative yields less conservative statements of Lyapunov stability results, invariance-like results, and Matrosov results for differential inclusions.
-Illustrative examples are included to demonstrate the utility of the developed stability theorems.
+In this paper, locally Lipschitz, regular functions are utilized to identify and remove infeasible directions from set-valued maps that define differential inclusions.
+The resulting reduced set-valued map is point-wise smaller (in the sense of set containment) than the original set-valued map.
+The corresponding reduced differential inclusion, defined by the reduced set-valued map, is utilized to develop a generalized notion of a derivative for locally Lipschitz candidate Lyapunov functions in the direction(s) of a set-valued map.
+The developed generalized derivative yields less conservative statements of Lyapunov stability theorems, invariance theorems, invariance-like results, and Matrosov theorems for differential inclusions.
+Included illustrative examples demonstrate the utility of the developed theory.